KirilMadzharov/Programming-Basics-with-Python-/README.md

 The "Programming Basics" course equips students with the foundational programming competencies required for all technology majors at Software University.

-This encompasses writing programming code at an entry level, familiarizing with a development environment (IDE), employing variables, data structures, operators, and expressions, interfacing with the console (reading input data and outputting results), and utilizing conditional constructs (such as if, if-else) and loop mechanisms (for, while, do-while).
+This encompasses writing programming code at an entry level, familiarising with a development environment (IDE), employing variables, data structures, operators, and expressions, interfacing with the console (reading input data and outputting results), and utilising conditional statements (such as if, if-else) and loops (for and while).